kafkaman-lab/kafkaman-docs/docs/getting-started/settings.md

 ## Add-ons

-Select the link to download Newman, kafkaman's command line companion.
-Newman integrates your kafkaman collections with your build system and runs automated API tests.
-Learn more about [command line integration with Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).
+Select the link to download kafkaman-cli, kafkaman's command line companion. kafkaman-cli integrates your kafkaman collections with your build system and runs automated API tests.
+Learn more about [command line integration with kafkaman-cli](/docs/running-collections/using-kafkaman-cli-cli/command-line-integration-with-kafkaman-cli/).

 ## Certificates